CharlieBMF/ML-NLP-Metacritic-Games-Reviews/README.md

 # NLP

 The set was divided into a test set with a factor of 0.2.
 As a result, the bow transformer was ~110k words.
-Pipeline is defined as follows
+Pipeline is defined as follows:
 ```python
 pipeline = Pipeline([
     ('bow', CountVectorizer()),